cran/PRECAST/README.md

 For the users that don't have set up system properly, the following setup on different systems can be referred.
 ## Setup on Windows system
 First, download [Rtools](https://cran.r-project.org/bin/windows/Rtools/); second, add the Rtools directory to the environment variable.
-Users can follow [here](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/#:~:text=Go%20ahead%20and%20click%20on%20the%20Environment%20Variables,you%20have%20to%20decide%20which%20one%20to%20edit) to add Windows PATH Environment Variable.

 ## Setup on MacOS system
 First, install Xcode.
-Installation about Xcode can be referred [here](https://stackoverflow.com/questions/8291146/xcode-installation-on-mac#:~:text=You%20get%20it%20from%20the%20Mac%20App%20Store.,find%20the%20app%2C%20and%20click%20the%20install%20button).
+Installation about Xcode can be referred [here](https://stackoverflow.com/questions/8291146/xcode-installation-on-mac).

 Second, install "gfortran" for compiling C++ and Fortran at [here](https://github.com/fxcoudert/gfortran-for-macOS).